 Cancer genomics has revealed that there are often thousands of mutations per genome, but only a small fraction of them are in coding regions.
 Yet, almost all of the known driver mutations in cancer are in coding regions.
 Many approaches have been developed to identify drivers and prioritize non-coding mutations.
 But currently, the relative impact of coding and non-coding mutations, especially how to prioritize them uniformly, is largely unknown.

-In this proposal, we will develop systems-level, mathematical models to prioritize and rank non-coding and coding mutations in similar terms.
-These models will rank the impact of mutations causing cancer in terms of their underlying genomic alterations (at the nucleotide-level) and recurrence in cancer cohorts.
+In this proposal, we will develop systems-level, computational models to prioritize and rank non-coding and coding mutations in similar terms.
+These models will rank the impact of mutations causing cancer in terms of their underlying genomic (at the nucleotide-level) and epigenetic alterations and recurrence in cancer cohorts.
 We will then experimentally assay the phenotypes produced by these mutations on different scales: molecular activity and cellular phenotypes.
-Our proposed research will produce as products: a data resource of prioritized cancer mutations and iteratively refined models for prioritizing them.
+Our proposed research will produce as products: a data resource of prioritized cancer mutations and iteratively novel and refined models for prioritizing them.

-In addition to the relative impact between coding and non-coding, our proposal will allow us to ascertain the relative impact of mutations on different scales.
+In addition to the relative impact between coding and non-coding, our proposal will allow us to ascertain the relative impact of mutations on multiple scales.
 Is it the case that a mutation prioritized to give a strong impact in terms of its molecular "endo-phenotype" will also have a strong effect on cellular phenotype, and this, in turn, will be associated with the organismal phenotypes of contracting cancer?

 We will focus our analysis on prostate cancer, a disease that our group has studied extensively in the past.
 In addition to our genome-wide mutation prioritization, we will conduct focused investigations related to the sub-networks involving TP53 and RB, two genes that are particularly important for a subtype of prostate cancer, Neuroendocrine Prostate Cancer (NEPC).

 AIM 1 - Computational prioritization of coding and non-coding somatic mutations.
 Here, we will computationally prioritize mutations on a number of scales.
 First, we will look for mutations that score highly in terms of putative molecular functional impact.
-This will be ascertained by features of the genomic sequence, including whether or not they break motifs, create loss of function events, preserve interfaces in protein structures, are associated with allelic activity, or hit genes or regulators that are highly conserved or are at the center of networks.
+This will be ascertained by features of the genomic sequence and epigenetic context, including whether or not they break motifs, create loss of function events, preserve interfaces in protein structures, are associated with allelic activity, or hit genes or regulators that are highly conserved or are at the center of networks.
 We will then take the orthogonal perspective of finding mutations that recur in large cancer cohorts and thus are under positive selection to cause cancer in humans.
 We do this by developing a whole-genome burdening formalism integrating many known genomic covariates of mutational rate (e.g., replication timing).
-We will further integrate these scores on two scales into a combined prioritization.
-Finally, from looking at the results of the experiments in Aim 2 and 3, we will iteratively and systematically update our model over the course of the grant to make it more accurate, with the goal of producing a practical prioritization scheme.
+We will also utilize deep learning algorithms to prioritize variants and integrate all scores predicted by algorithmic and mathematical methods into a combined prioritization.
+Finally, from looking at the results of the experiments in Aim 2 and 3, we will iteratively update our model over the course of the grant to make it more accurate, with the goal of producing a practical and usable prioritization scheme.